Jaseci-Labs/jaseci/examples/CanoniCAI/codelabs/6_speech2text_and_text2speech.md

 ```

-To switch between vocorder models add following lines on begining of the above code snippet,
+To switch between vocoder models add following lines on begining of the above code snippet,

 ```jac
 can tts.load_vocorder;